 For single use only.
-Any unused product should be disposed of in compliance with local requirements.
+Any unused medicinal product or waste material should be disposed in accordance with local requirements.

 Continuous infusion and the use of a minipump and or syringe-driver

 The choice of which minipump and or syringe-driver to use, and the dosage settings required, will be determined by the physician in accordance with the particular needs of the patient.